openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    Event action = An event is generated to notify user about the action status (success/failure) to update tags for the AWS resource.

-2) There is already a tag with the same key and different value present for AWS resource, the user-define tag value for the AWS resource will be updated.
+2) There is already a tag with the same key and different value present for AWS resource, the AWS resource will be updated with the user-defined tag value.

    For example,